 Vetbond (n-butyl-cyanoacrylate) was developed to close surgical incisions after veterinary procedures.
 It is very similar to Dermabond, but at a fraction of the cost.
-Although it is not sterile and not FDA approved for use on humans, it is nontoxic, hardens in 15 seconds, flexible after hardening, and releases very little heat as it cures.
+Although it is not sterile and not FDA approved for use on humans, it is nontoxic, hardens in 15 seconds, remains flexible after hardening, and releases very little heat as it cures.
 It comes in 3mL (.1oz) reusable plastic squeeze bottles with separate single-use, thin tip applicators.

 I've found that the applicators are messy and unnecessary, and just using the bottle directly works fine.
 I haven't had a big problem with glue hardening in the squeeze bottle tip, but it can always be opened with a knife or scissors.